navibooy/e33a2eeeb9e69ccce9e871fb11133de4856d640937543497fe75954637fa20c8_obesity_risk_classification/README.md

 ### Challenges Encountered

 **MLflow Container Communication Issues:**
-The most significant challenge involved establishing proper communication between Airflow tasks and the MLflow tracking server.
+Working on this homework, I've spent most of my significant time in establishing proper communication between Airflow tasks and the MLflow tracking server.
 Initially, tasks failed when attempting to connect to MLflow using `localhost:5000` from within Docker containers.
 The issue stemmed from container networking where `localhost` refers to the container's internal network rather than the host machine.
 This required implementing smart environment detection to use `mlflow:5000` for container-to-container communication versus `localhost:5000` for local development.

 **Parameter Logging Failures and Silent Errors:**
 MLflow parameter logging initially failed silently, making debugging extremely challenging.
 The system appeared to function correctly but parameters weren't being logged to experiments.
 Investigation revealed that MLflow run context wasn't properly established before logging calls, and error handling wasn't comprehensive enough to surface these failures.
 Additionally, parameter validation wasn't occurring, leading to type mismatches and formatting issues that caused silent failures.

-**Docker Environment Detection Complexity:**
-Differentiating between Docker and local execution environments proved more complex than anticipated.
-Simple environment variable checks were insufficient because multiple execution contexts existed: local development, Docker Compose orchestration, and Airflow container execution.
-Each context required different configuration approaches for MLflow connectivity, file paths, and service discovery.

 **Airflow XCom Authentication Issues:**
 Airflow version 3.0.3 introduced stricter authentication requirements for XCom operations, causing inter-task communication failures.
 Tasks couldn't access XCom data due to permission restrictions and authentication token management issues, breaking the pipeline's data flow between preprocessing, training, and evaluation stages.